 Lastly, if you haven’t figured it out already – Gross Rent Multiplier is the number of years the property would take to pay for itself in gross received rent.
 So in almost all cases, real estate investors want a lower Gross Rent Multiplier.

 28/36 Rule or “The Mortgage Rule of Thumb.”

-The 28/36 Rule states: a household should spend a maximum of 28% of its gross monthly income on total housing expenses and no more than 36% on total debt service.
+The 28/36 Rule states: that a household should spend a maximum of 28% of its gross monthly income on total housing expenses and no more than 36% on total debt service.
 Lenders typically want no more than 28% of your gross monthly income to go toward your housing expenses, including your mortgage payment, property taxes, and insurance.
 Once you add in monthly payments on other debt, the total shouldn’t exceed 36% of your gross income.
 If your debt-to-income ratio exceeds these limits on a house, you may not be able to get a loan, or you may have to pay a higher interest rate.

 An example is if a woman wants to buy her first home.
 Her gross income is $4500 a month or $54,000 a year.
 According to the 28/36 rule, she would need to spend less than $1260 in housing costs a month to qualify for most loans.
-All you do is multiply .28 to her monthly income.
+All you do is multiply .28 by her monthly income.
 This is useful for agents to work with clients to determine what loans they can qualify.
 Remember 28/36.

 Discount points, also known as mortgage points, are prepaid interest.
 If you (a borrower) want a lower monthly payment and have enough money to purchase some discount points, it’s not a bad idea.

 Points can be expensive, and they are separate from a borrower’s down deposit.
 So if a borrower takes out a $100,000 loan at 7% interest and puts $15,000 down and buys two discount points.
 You would have to pay all that and an additional lump sum for the points.